The Ceramide Revolution

 What are the three essential ceramides I see on labels?

-The three most commonly mentioned ceramides in skincare are Ceramide 1 (EOP), Ceramide 3 (NP), and Ceramide 6-II (AP).
+The three you'll most often see on labels are Ceramide NP (also written as Ceramide 3), Ceramide AP (Ceramide 6-II), and Ceramide EOP.
 Together, they play crucial roles in maintaining the skin barrier, retaining moisture, and promoting skin elasticity.[1]

 Are ceramides better than hyaluronic acid?